 Or . . .

 Or, I'm still not ready to be home.
 Even with the sky now a navy blue velvet blanket draped over the earth, there is more length to be driven on oxygenated roads where leisure is the only capital I need to breathe in the night air.
 Almost as if by natural magnetic repulsion, I'm pushed away from the fluorescent oases of McDonald's and Holiday Inn and up into downtown Somerset, locked in quiet repose on a Sunday evening.
 Then it's on down Main Street, lined with trees and early-20th-century houses which give way to the standard small town outskirt flotsam and jetsam of used car lots and miniature strip malls, until the two lanes open up to dictionary-perfect rolling farmland, sporadically interspersed with an old-timey inn, tavern, or country store.
-Soon the forest wall closes in, signaling the ascent up and over Laurel Hill to the hamlet of Donegal twenty miles west.
+Soon the forest wall closes in, commencing the ascent up and over Laurel Hill to the hamlet of Donegal twenty miles west.

 This is Pennsylvania Route 31, but prior to assuming that designation it was simply the Glades Pike, tracing a more direct path through the Somerset highlands that was initially hewed a decade or so after Forbes and his men blazed their more northerly trail.
 As with the Old National Road, I can't help but to be filled with wonder and excitement in treading in the footsteps of the pioneers.
 Even the name of this road does things for me; in my mind, the word "glade" is an ineffably pleasant marriage of "glen" and "shade."